Home Economics Department

 TEXTILES

-TEXTILE ARTS: May include quilting, knitting, crocheting, spinning, weaving, dyeing fabrics, or other textiles related art – depending on interest and distanced learning.
+TEXTILE ARTS: May include quilting, knitting, crocheting, spinning, weaving, dyeing fabrics, or other textiles related art – depending on interest and resources.

 Textiles 9